Post liposuction massage

 *Immediately after surgery (within 3 days)

-Please Note: Deep tissue massage is a totally safe and complementary treatment (it does not replace medical treatment).If you are in any doubt at all, please consult with your GP prior to treatment
+Please Note: This is a totally safe and complementary treatment (it does not replace medical treatment).If you are in any doubt at all, please consult with your doctor prior to coming along.